jackson-hughes/documentation/docs/homelab-projects/pi-hole.md

 ### Admin console
 Pi-hole comes with an admin console with pretty graphs.
 It's accessable at `http://$MYHOSTNAME/admin`.

+#### Modify or remove admin password

+With console access, either local or SSH, run:

+    pihole -a -p

+Leave blank for no password on the admin portal.

 ### DHCP
 DHCP is disabled by default but can be turned on and configured via the admin portal.